zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 Figure 2 highlights the relationship between food insecurity and extreme poverty on conflict.
 [Explicate the results].

-The interconnectedness of socio-economic factors makes it difficult to parse out the relative impact of each factor on conflict.
-Are these challenges specific to the case studies or contingent given a set of necessary and sufficient conditions?
+The colinearity of socio-economic factors makes it difficult to parse out the relative impact of each factor on insecurity.
+Are these challenges specific to the case studies or contingent given a set of sufficient conditions?
 More substantively, how should policy-makers allocate limited resources to address strategic priorities facing the African continent?

 ## Implications for International Security

 The final chapters highlight geopolitical implications for Africa in terms of the emerging multipolar system.
 The work contends that U.S. strategic interests grew in earnest upon the creation of U.S. Africa Command in 2007.
-The work portrays U.S. engagement as primarily security-focused as opposed to China’s economic interests.

 > "The United States has amplified relations with Africa over the past three decades, most visibly with the creation in 2007 of U.S. Africa Command" (Location 2820).

-However, portrayal of U.S. national interests in terms of its military engagements provides an incomplete picture.
-A more nuanced approach would show that other forms of U.S. foreign aid significantly dwarf its military aid.
-Moreover, aid levels to Africa have remained relatively unchanged since 1999.
-U.S. foreign military aid accounts for just 5.6 billion dollars during the past decade.
+However, framing U.S. strategic interests in terms of security cooperation provides an incomplete picture.
+For example, the United States foreign assistance programs continue to significantly overshadow its military aid.
+Interagency has provided robust support to development within Africa with programs at the U.S. Department of State, U.S. Department of Agriculture and United States Agency for Interational Development.

 [Figure 3.
 Levels of U.S. Foreign and Military Aid since 1999]